Cinnamon and Kale

 Why make this savoury mince recipe?

-• Easy to make.
-All the ingredients in this recipe are easy to get hold of, and they may well be ingredients that you keep in stock.
-It takes 40 minutes from start to finish, and a lot of that time is hands off when you can be getting on with other things.
+• Easy weeknight dinner.
+All the ingredients in this traditional recipe are easy to get hold of, and they may be ingredients you've already got at home.
+It takes 40 minutes to make in one pan.
+And a lot of the cooking time is hands-off when you can be getting on with other things.

 • Meal prep: you can make savoury mince earlier in the day, and quickly heat it through on the stove when you are ready for dinner.
 It's also great for batch cooking and freezes really well.

 • Budget friendly.
 Minced or ground beef is good value.
-And everyday veggies such as carrots and onions are reasonable all year around.
+And everyday veggies such as carrots and onions are budget friendly all year around.

 Ingredients